 Occupational Therapy vs Physiotherapy

 Let’s start with some definitions.
-As we’ve written in our previous guide, occupational therapy is a form of support to help people living with illness or disability achieve their goals in their daily life.
+As we’ve written in our previous guide, occupational therapy is a form of evidence-based support to help people living with illness or disability achieve their goals in their daily life.
 These goals can be as simple as being able to shower and dress independently, or as complex as being able to move around the community or return to work.
-Therapists who are trained in this field are called Occupational Therapists, or OTs.
+Clinicians who are trained in this field are called Occupational Therapists, or OTs.

 The word “occupation” in Occupational Therapy is also a source of confusion, with many people thinking it means “job or profession”.
 In this case it simply refers to things that “occupy” an individual—that is, the tasks or activities that a person performs daily to live and to create a meaningful life.
 In fact, there is a type of Occupational Therapy that is designed specifically for children—even though they don’t necessarily have a job or profession!

 Meanwhile, Physiotherapy or physical therapy focuses on the human anatomy and provides hands-on and evidence-based physical techniques to people who are experiencing pain, stiffness or limited movement.
 Limited mobility may follow an injury, or may be caused by an illness that happened suddenly or which has posed a challenge to your mobility most of your life.
-Therapists who are trained in this field are called Physiotherapists, or PTs.
+Those who are trained in this field are called Physiotherapists, or PTs.

 What are the differences and similarities between an Occupational Therapist and Physiotherapist?